Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

 Start with small steps (test)

-Invest in training and education.
+Invest in training and education

-Just as you take courses for legal changes or professional certifications, take the time to learn the basics of AI.
-There are plenty of free online courses on “AI for Beginners” or specific training on using tools like Excel with automated formulas., Business Intelligence with AI features, etc. The more informed you are, the more confidently you'll use the technology.
+Just as you take courses for legal changes or professional certifications, take time to learn the basics of AI.
+There are plenty of free online courses on “AI for beginners” or specific training on using tools like Excel with automated formulas., Business Intelligence with AI features, etc. The more informed you are, the more confidently you'll use the technology.

 Improve the quality of your data